CardKit/cardkit-drone-app/README.md

 1. Clone the project `git@github.ibm.com:ETX-CardKit/drone-proto-zero.git`

-2. In the directory where the `Cartfile` exists run `carthage update`.
+2. In the directory where the `Cartfile` exists run...

+ `carthage update --platform iOS --configuration Debug`

+ This will update the dependency libraries associated with the ptoject but only build them for the iOS platform and the Debug configuration.
+If you are trying to archive for Release then you will need to change the configuration to `Release`.
 If you don't have Carthage installed on your machine, you will need to do that first.
 [Go Here](https://github.com/Carthage/Carthage)

 3. open the `DroneProtoZero.xcodeproj` and build.
 You should have a working version of the app.